 The Patio will be unaffected by the renovation.

 Anthony Matra, whose Matra Realty owns the buildings at 1123 and 1133 Pleasantville Road, is finalizing plans for Building Department review for the eight- to 10-month construction job.

 “We’re still in the final stage of drawing our plans for the [village] to make a final review,” he said, which he expected to complete in the next several months.

 The interior remodeling plan for the 5,400-square-foot, three-story building next door at 1133 Pleasantville Road will not affect The Patio, or the office space in the basement and second floor.
 The third floor would be renovated, with the assistance of services like Long Island kitchen remodeling, to accommodate two apartments, a one-bedroom and a two-bedroom.
 Third-floor tenants would move downstairs, he said.

-The space between the buildings will be turned into an open patio to provide space for outdoor dining.
+The space between the buildings will be turned into a stamped concrete open patio to provide space for outdoor dining.